Paying for benefits

-You must send your first premium payment and any applicable premium surcharges to the Health Care Authority (HCA) no later than 45 days after your Retiree Enrollment/Change form is received by the HCA (unless you elect to pay by pension deduction through the Department of Retirement Systems).
+You must send your first premium payment and any applicable premium surcharges to the Health Care Authority (HCA) no later than 45 days after your 60-day election period ends (unless you elect to pay by pension deduction through the Department of Retirement Systems).

 Please make checks payable to Health Care Authority and send to:

 Olympia, WA 98504-2691

 You can help ensure that future payments are made on time and avoid disruptions in your coverage by using pension deduction through the Department of Retirement Systems (DRS) or electronic debit service (EDS) automatic bank account withdrawals.
 Here are your payment options:

 Your premium and any applicable premium surcharges are taken from your end-of-the-month pension check.
 For example, if your coverage takes effect January 1, your January 31 check will show your deductions for January.
 Due to timing issues with DRS, you may receive an invoice for any premiums and applicable premium surcharges not deducted from your pension when you first enrolled.
 The PEBB Program will send you an invoice if a first payment is needed.

 Electronic Debit Service (EDS)

 You must complete and return an Electronic Debit Service Agreement to the HCA.
 You cannot make your first premium payment through EDS.
 Approval takes six to eight weeks; you must continue to pay your monthly premiums and applicable premium surcharges as invoiced until you receive a letter from the HCA with your EDS start date.